Cheltenham Spa Malvern Road railway station: History

 To the west of Malvern Road lay several loop sidings serving a two-road engine shed and coaling stage.
 Access to these facilities was controlled by two signal boxes - Malvern Road East to the north, and Malvern Road West to the south.
 The East box was opened on 15 July 1906 and had 49 levers; it had replaced the Bayshill signal box which had controlled access to a locomotive shed demolished when the line was extended to Honeybourne.
 The West box was open by June 1908 and had 37 levers; it replaced a temporary box dating from August 1906.
 The station saw very little goods traffic as most were handled at St. James; a 15-ton weighbridge was nevertheless provided in the yard.

 High-speed services between Bristol Temple Meads and Birmingham on the Birmingham to Gloucester line led to a decline in traffic on the Honeybourne line which closed to local passenger services from 7 March 1960.
 Malvern Road closed on 3 January 1966 to goods and passengers.
 The Cheltenham to Honeybourne stretch remained open for passenger trains until 1968 and occasional freight traffic until 25 August 1976 when the derailment of a coal train at Winchcombe caused damage to the Down line which was considered uneconomic to repair.
 Malvern Road West Signal Box had closed on 5 June 1966, with the East Signal Box lasting until 3 November 1970.

 Present day

+The station was demolished after closure but part of the trackbed is now a footpath.